mkirchner/gc/README.md

-# gc: zero-dependency garbage collection for C
+# gc: mark & sweep garbage collection for C

 `gc` is an implementation of a conservative, thread-local, mark-and-sweep garbage collector.
 The implementation provides a fully functional replacement